dodecatheon/approval-sorted-margins/README.md

 https://electowiki.org/wiki/Approval_Sorted_Margins

+Code for this, compared with other approval cutoff schemes, may be found in

+    asm.py

-Recently I've been putting more effort into a variant that applies Sorted Margins on a seed of Total Scores instead of Approval with cutoff.
-I think that with sufficient range, for example zero to 10, this approach gives virtually the same benefit as Approval Sorted Margins, with the advantage that it can be used in a form of Quota-based Score Reweighted Voting.
+A variant that applies Sorted Margins on a seed of Total Scores, instead of Approval with cutoff, may be used in a form of Quota-based threshold Approval PR voting.
+This code can be found in

-Therefore, I've developed the code in

-    ScoreSM.py
+    ssmpr.py

-which will run Score Sorted Margins (ScoreSM) as a Droop Proportional multiwinner election.
-The first candidate seated is always the single-winner ScoreSM winner.
-If a seat winner does not have at least one quota of approval, ballots approving of the seat winner are reweighted to remove one quota, and a runner-up is found on the remaining reweighted ballots.
+which will run Score Sorted Margins as a multiwinner election.
+By default, it is run with Hare quota.
+For Droop quota and some measure of Droop Proportionality, run it with one more seat than desired, then use the last seat as a runner-up.

 Example usage (add -v for verbose level 1, -vv for verbose level 2, etc.

-	ScoreSM.py -vv -i examples/rlg_approval_cutoff_3.csv
+	ssmpr.py -vv -i examples/rlg_approval_cutoff_3.csv

 Multiwinner, 9 seats:

-	ScoreSM.py -m 9 -vv -i examples/june2011.csv
+	ssmpr.py -m 9 -vv -i examples/june2011.csv

 RCV election in Minnesota, 2013:

-	ScoreSM.py -t rcv -vv -i examples/actual-mayoral-election.csv
+	ssmpr.py -t rcv -vv -i examples/actual-mayoral-election.csv